 If you’re trying to eat and drink outside next to the water in Coconut Grove, the answer is pretty much always Monty’s.
-This big, outdoor seafood restaurant is about as close as you can get to Key West without making the obnoxious drive.
-Happy Hour here is Monday-Friday and a good call if you want to drink very strong frozen cocktails for only $6.
-But you should still have some oysters, fried shrimp, and possibly a few stone crab claws on the table too.
+This big, outdoor seafood restaurant/tiki hut on steroids feels a little more like Key West than Miami.
+Happy Hour here (Mon-Fri from 4-7pm) is a good call if you want to have $6 frozen cocktails and $1 oysters.
+Reservations aren’t required.

-Key Biscayne might as well be shaped like one big dollar sign, but Whiskey Joe’s is one of the few waterfront spots on the island where you can roll up all sandy and no one will care.
-This place is right next to a marina, so you can watch boats get pulled out of the water while you wash down perfectly fine fried gator bites and coconut mahi nuggets with frozen drinks that taste very good after a long day in the sun (or, if you’re lucky, on a boat).
+This casual Key Biscayne restaurant is right next to a marina, so you can watch boats get pulled out of the water while you wash down perfectly fine fried gator bites and coconut mahi nuggets with frozen drinks that taste very good after a long day in the sun (or, if you’re lucky, on a boat).
 This place also faces west, so you’ll want to be here for sunset.
 Reservations aren’t required.

 We could pick you up, blindfold you, and drop you at Boater’s Grill, and you’d probably think you were in the Keys, not Miami.
 And you’d be half right.
 This place is located inside Key Biscayne’s Bill Baggs Cape Florida State Park, sitting next to a quiet cove where you might possibly befriend a manatee.
-Stick to the standard fried seafood here and a few beers if you’re in the mood.
+The food is fine, but the view is a lot better.
 Admission to the park is $4-8 if you’re coming in a car.
 Just a head’s up: Bill Baggs is currently operating at reduced capacity, so call ahead if you plan on coming to make sure they’re still letting people into the park.

-American Social is a sports bar that cleans up quite well.
-Yes, there is generally some sort of sport playing on one of the many TVs, but this isn’t somewhere you go to play darts and chain smoke.
-This place functions as a pretty good restaurant too, and its outdoor seating along the Miami River is so pretty that you won’t care that the Dolphins lost again.
-It’s a Brickell spot, so it can feel a bit like a college tailgate during big games - but you should be fine if you stop by during the day for a few beers, a big burger, or some oysters.
+American Social is a sports bar that cleans up quite well, aka this isn’t somewhere you go to play darts and chain smoke.
+This place functions as a fine restaurant too - with burgers, beer, and tacos - and its outdoor seating along the Miami River is so pretty that you won’t care that the only sport playing on the TV is golf.

 Even though you can’t really see the water from the outdoor tables (at least if you’re sitting down), we still consider Mike’s a waterfront spot at heart.
-This rooftop Irish pub is right by the west end of the Venitian Causeway, and if you stand up and take a very short walk to the building’s edge, you get a pretty stunning look at Biscayne Bay and the Downtown skyline.
+This rooftop Irish pub is right by the west end of the Venitian Causeway, and if you stand up and take a very short walk to the building’s edge, you get a pretty great view of Biscayne Bay and the Downtown skyline.
 The mostly-fried things you eat here aren’t quite as stunning, but they’re just fine if you’re craving chicken wings or calamari and coconut shrimp.
 You won’t need a reservation.